-Autistic people see, hear and feel the world in a different way from other people.
-If you are autistic, you are autistic for life – autism is not an 'illness' and cannot be 'cured'.
-Often people feel being autistic as a fundamental aspect of their identity.
+Autistic people see, hear and feel the world differently to other people.
+If you are autistic, you are autistic for life; autism is not an illness or disease and cannot be 'cured'.
+Often people feel being autistic is a fundamental aspect of their identity.

 How do autistic people see the world?

-Autistic people say the world often feels overwhelming and this can cause them considerable anxiety.
+Some autistic people say the world feels overwhelming and this can cause them considerable anxiety.

-In particular, understanding and relating to other people, and taking part in everyday family and social life can be harder if you’re autistic.
+In particular, understanding and relating to other people, and taking part in everyday family, school, work and social life, can be harder.
 Other people appear to know, intuitively, how to communicate and interact with each other, yet can also struggle to build rapport with autistic people.
-Often autistic people may wonder why they are 'different' and often feel their social differences mean people don't understand them.
+Autistic people may wonder why they are 'different' and feel their social differences mean people don't understand them.

 Autistic people often do not 'look' disabled.
-Parents of autistic children often say that other people simply think their child is naughty, while adults find that they are misunderstood.
+Some parents of autistic children say that other people simply think their child is naughty, while adults find that they are misunderstood.
 We are educating the public about autism through our Too Much Information campaign.

 How autism is diagnosed